Designing end-to-end flow to democratizing decentralized-finance .

 Exporting Private Key

-This included safeguards such as blurred QR codes and deliberate confirmation patterns, often referred to as destructive action confirmation, where users must take multiple clear steps to confirm they really intend to proceed.
+This included safeguards such as blurred QR codes and deliberate confirmation patterns.
+Users must take multiple clear steps to confirm they really intend to proceed.

 These measures were critical to making the flow both secure and user aware without adding unnecessary friction.